-The Justice Training Institute (JTI), the training arm of the Ministry of Justice, was established by an Act of Parliament as a training Institute in July 1997.
-Its overarching mandate is to provide training and staff development activities of the highest quality to meet the needs and build the capacity of Jamaica’s Justice Sector’s staff members in accordance with international standards.
-The focus of the Institute is thus on the staff of the Ministry of Justice, its agencies and courts but the service provided is extended to other public sector and non-government agencies as well.
+The Justice Training Institute (JTI) is the training arm of the Ministry of Justice.
+Its overarching mandate is to provide training and staff development activities of the highest quality to build the capacity within Jamaica’s justice sector in accordance with international standards.
+The focus of the Institute is therefore on the staff of the Ministry of Justice, its agencies and courts but the service is extended to other public sector and non-government agencies as well.

-According to the Act on which it was established, the functions of the Institute are to design, develop, organize, coordinate and conduct training programmes in Justice Administration for legal and non-legal personnel employed in the following agencies in consultation with the appropriate department:
+The function of the Institute is to execute training programmes in Justice Administration for legal and non-legal personnel employed in the following agencies :

-The Institute in consultation with, and at the request of, the Chief Justice is also mandated to organize and coordinate seminars, workshops and training programmes for Judges of the Supreme Court, Court of Appeal, Resident Magistrate’s Court, and Justices of the Peace.
-Other stated functions include undertaking or giving directions for the conducting of court-related research and research in areas relevant to Justice Administration; publishing and making available for dissemination; bulletins, booklets, guides, broadsheets, textbooks and publications of like nature whether in print, electronic or other devise or other related tasks in the nature of training in Justice Administration and Judicial Training as the need arise.
+The Institute, in consultation with, and at the request of the Chief Justice is also mandated to organize and coordinate seminars, workshops and training programmes for Judges of the Supreme Court, Court of Appeal, Resident Magistrate’s Court, and Justices of the Peace.
+Other stated functions include conducting court-related research and research in areas relevant to Justice Administration; publishing bulletins, booklets, guides, broadsheets, textbooks and publications of like nature and carrying out other related tasks for training in Justice Administration and Judicial Training as the need arises.